Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 2: Danger Sense

-You gain an uncanny sense of when things aren’t as they should be, giving you an edge when you dodge perils.
+You gain an uncanny sense of when things aren't as they should be, giving you an edge when you dodge perils.
 You have :d20-adv: **Advantage** on :d20-save: Dexterity saving throws unless you have the Incapacitated condition.

 ### Level 2: Reckless Attack